Driving in severe weather: be prepared and be aware

 When you're on the road, pay attention to the changing road, traffic and weather conditions.
 Be ready to slow down and take more care if you need to, particularly on bends and exposed roads.
 Do not be lulled into a false sense of security – even if you drive every day on the same stretch of road.

-Additional information and advice on driving in adverse weather conditions is available in The Highway Code or by visiting the Highways England winter web pages.
+Additional information and advice on driving in adverse weather conditions is available in The Highway Code or by visiting the National Highways winter web pages.

 Updates on the move

-If you're away from your computer or have already set out on your journey, there are still lots of ways to get Highways England live traffic information.
+If you're away from your computer or have already set out on your journey, there are still lots of ways to get National Highways live traffic information.

 On overhead message signs, motorway control centres will flash up important travel messages, including warning you of delays and advising of alternative routes.
 There are also automatic signs telling you how long it will take traffic to reach certain destinations at that time.